JohnEBoyBaby/i.Q/README.md

 PUT YOUR FAITH IN NO MAN.
 RIGHT, MIKEY ..?
 RIGHT.

+MR. SANDMAN ... https://www.youtube.com/watch?v=n-c66SJPuUI ...
+BRING ME A DREAM ..!

+PICK THAT "THANG" GOOD K.I.D. https://www.youtube.com/watch?v=3jwTD89Ry28 CHET ATKINS ..!
+THE FEW ... https://www.youtube.com/watch?v=5wTVLIZaxMk ... a lil' bit of THUNDER ... a lil' bit of LIGHTENING ... https://www.youtube.com/watch?v=qOGiW-y-Vhs ...
+TRUTH ... https://www.youtube.com/watch?v=EFDFpS9_ZWY ...
+THE SULTANS OF SWING ... https://www.youtube.com/watch?v=leZ4T8kt-1o ... https://acousticguitar.com/chet-atkins-certified-guitar-players/ ...
+THE PUREHEART ... https://www.youtube.com/watch?v=Ni8KBhnebwE ...
+THE GREATEST OF ALL TIME ... https://www.youtube.com/watch?v=MnS3PXNMJ9k ...
+ANGELIC HARMONICS ...
+THE CHET ATKINS "Certified Guitar Player" LIST ... the more you know ...

 WORSHIP AND TRUST G_D NOT Q OR ANYONE ELSE.
 G_D ALONE.
 TRUST YOURSELF.
 IF "Q" IS "REALLY GOOD" THEN BY Q'S "REALLY GOOD FRUITS SHALL WE KNOW Q" OR BY Q'S "EMPTY PROMISES" SHALL WE, 'us', who must 'be brought to heel', KNQW 'them' ...

 then I WILL ... https://www.youtube.com/watch?v=86vsrC9FO0c ...
 WHOOP HIM ..!

 ...
 GIVE EVERYTHING YOU HAVE AWAY AND FOLLOW TRUTH ...
 TRUTH is the WAY to LIFE with G_D.

-The Rich Young Man
-22 When the young man heard this, he went away in sorrow, because he had great wealth.…
+The Rich Young Man 22 When the young man heard this, he went away in sorrow, because he had great wealth.…

 MATTHEW 19:20-22